Perasma: Immigration

 During and after the Greek Civil War, many villagers were exiled to communist countries (Yugoslavia, Poland and even Russia).
 Others immigrated to nations with much more security and wealth to offer - Australia, Canada and United States.
 The people still found many ways to keep their community alive and together, by setting up various clubs around the different cities.
 The Kouchkovski Social Club, Melbourne Australia is one of the most well-known groups around today, having commenced in the 1950s.
 These clubs are aimed at increasing health and well-being by participating in community activities and various programs.
-The name of Melbourne's club is not without contention among the Perasma community of Melbourne, as it fails to reflect both the Greek and distinct Slavic - Macedonian heritage of the villagers; many feel a more appropriate name may be the "Perasma-Kouchkoini Social Club of Melbourne, Australia" and in large part this fact (among others) is the reason for the largely ageing and declining membership of the club as of today.
+The name of Melbourne's club is not without contention among the Perasma community of Melbourne, as it fails to reflect both the Greek and distinct Slavic - Macedonian heritage of the villagers; many feel a more appropriate name may be the "Perasma-Kouchkoini Social Club of Melbourne, Australia" and in large part this fact (among others) is the reason for the largely aging and declining membership of the club as of today.
 (Also witness the practical absence of any Melbourne born Perasma origin second or third generation members).

+Pre–war and post–war immigration from Perasma led to the formation of a diaspora and most of the village population lives abroad in the northern suburbs of Melbourne in Australia.

 Demographics

 Perasma had 534 inhabitants in 1981.
-In fieldwork done by Riki Van Boeschoten in late 1993, Perasma was populated by Slavophones.
+In fieldwork done by anthropologist Riki Van Boeschoten in late 1993, Perasma was populated by Slavophones.
 The Macedonian language was used by people of all ages, both in public and private settings, and as the main language for interpersonal relationships.
 Some elderly villagers had little knowledge of Greek.